Ryan110700001/NTUST-intern/paper review for AI ran.md

 B. Computing resource requirements for AI models in mobile network nodes
-AI deployment in RAN, MEC, and core nodes differs in latency constraints, data types, and model sizes [21].
-Real-time inference at the edge demands lightweight models with localized training and decision-making [22].
+AI deployment in RAN, MEC, and core nodes differs in latency constraints, data types, and model sizes Real-time inference at the edge demands lightweight models with localized training and decision-making [22].
-Centralized training and distributed inference architectures face trade-offs in accuracy, efficiency, and cost [23].
-Different scenarios require tailored resource allocation policies for computing, memory, and bandwidth [24].
-A systematic framework is needed to model AI workload requirements and match them to node capabilities [20]
+Centralized training and distributed inference architectures face trade-offs in accuracy, efficiency, and cost Different scenarios require tailored resource allocation policies for computing, memory, and bandwidth A systematic framework is needed to model AI workload requirements and match them to node capabilities.
+2. ""list the requirement I need to do this experiment""
 ### For Computing Resources
  #### 1.Resource Allocation for Network Slicing in Open RAN
    This article is about Network slicing, seems that not so suited within the topic, if we aren't doing similar things can delete this.